Scalar-Measurement Attitude Estimation on $\mathbf{SO}(3)$ with Bias Compensation: Experimental Results

 \section{Experimental Results}

 This section presents experimental results to evaluate the performance of the proposed observer \eqref{eq:biased_obs_dyn}.
 The evaluation is based on inertial data from the BROAD dataset \cite{laidig2021broad}, acquired using a 9-axis Myon aktos-t IMU at a sampling rate of $286$ Hz.
 This dataset is well-suited for benchmarking attitude estimation algorithms, as it provides accurate and well-calibrated inertial measurements from carefully executed motion sequences.
-The IMU was mounted on a 3D-printed rigid body with reflective markers to ensure precise ground-truth orientation tracking (see Fig.~\ref{fig:rigid_body}).
+The IMU was mounted on a 3D-printed rigid body with reflective markers to ensure precise ground-truth orientation tracking.
 The reference measurements in this setup are the gravity direction in the inertial frame $g_0 = e_3$, and the local magnetic field in the inertial frame $m_\circ$.
 Their corresponding body-frame measurements are provided by the accelerometer and magnetometer, respectively.
 We use the BROAD dataset's first three sequences, A, B, and C, that consist of undisturbed slow pure rotations.
 These sequences serve two complementary purposes.
 First, they provide an ideal benchmark to validate the theoretical results from Section~\ref{sec:observer_design}, since their rotational motions are sufficiently varied to satisfy the persistent excitation condition stated in Corollary~\ref{corollary:general_condition_corollary_1}, which guarantees the theoretical convergence of the proposed design even when reduced to two scalar measurements.
 Second, they allow us to examine how the estimation accuracy evolves as the number of scalar measurements is progressively reduced.

-The observer is evaluated under four different sets of scalar measurements obtained by selecting different combinations of accelerometer and magnetometer axes, starting from full 3-axis measurements for both sensors, down to only a single axis from each sensor.
+The dataset's recorded IMU angular rate measurements contain a residual turn-on bias of $0.17 \mathrm{deg}$/s on average per axis \cite{laidig2021broad}.
+To assess the effect of gyro bias compensation, two observer implementations are considered: (i) the attitude-only observer outlined in Section \ref{sec:unbiased_case}, and (ii) the joint attitude-gyro bias observer \eqref{eq:biased_obs_dyn}.
+Both observers are evaluated under four different sets of scalar measurements obtained by selecting different combinations of accelerometer and magnetometer axes, starting from full 3-axis measurements for both sensors down to only a single axis from each sensor.
 The measurement sets used in each configuration are summarized in Table~\ref{tab:sensor_components}.

 For completeness, we also report results obtained with the complementary filter \cite{Mahony_Hamel_Pflimlin}, commonly used as a baseline in attitude estimation.
 However, it should be noted that a direct performance comparison with this filter is not strictly meaningful due to its fundamentally different design.